Epoggi/Trento-HH_IoT-Project/README.md

 1. Open the official page for Node.js downloads and download Node.js for Windows by clicking the "Windows Installer" option
 2. Run the downloaded Node.js .msi Installer - including accepting the license, selecting the destination, and authenticating for the install.
      This requires Administrator privileges, and you may need to authenticate
-3. To ensure Node.js has been installed, run node -v in your terminal - you should get something like v6.9.5
+3. To ensure Node.js has been installed, run 'node -v' in your terminal - you should get something like v6.9.5
-4. Update your version of npm with npm install npm --global This requires Administrator privileges, and you may need to authenticate
+4. Update your version of npm with 'npm install npm --global'.
+     This requires Administrator privileges, and you may need to authenticate
 ##### Congratulations - you've now got Node.js installed, and are ready to start building!